kanishkarj/startbootstrap-freelancer/data/desc.md

-Kanishkar J is an enthusiastic full stack developer who currently is pursuing his Undergraduate studies in computer science and engineering at Indian Institute of technology Indore.
-Specializing in popular front-end frameworks such as Angular Js and progressive frameworks such as Vue Js.
-Uses Django and Laravel extensively for backend development.
-But if required, will use other frameworks/technologies based on the client's requirements.
+I am pursuing my Undergraduate studies in computer science and engineering at Indian Institute of technology Indore.
+I Specialize in Django and Laravel for backend development.
+I have used Vue js extensively for front end development.